arpeh/python-rpg/README.md

 python-rpg
 ==========

 A (supposedly) steampunk-themed, cross-platform RPG, where the player learns Python and uses it to solve problems and  progress in the game.
+Currently in very early phase.

 ##Prerequisities